intergiro/developer-portal/docs/merchant/merchant/get.md

-# Fetch
+# Get

-The fetch call is used to get information about a specific merchant.
+The get call is used to get information about a specific merchant.

 ``` {1}
 GET /v1/merchant/:id